 SPECIAL FRONTIER FORCE – ESTABLISHMENT NUMBER.
 22 – OPERATION EAGLE – LIBERATION WAR OF BANGLADESH 1971:

-Indira Gandhi, Prime Minister of India initiated Liberation of Bangladesh during 1971 with military action in the Chittagong Hill Tracts.
+Mrs. Indira Gandhi, Prime Minister of India initiated Liberation of Bangladesh during 1971 with military action in the Chittagong Hill Tracts.
 The battle plan of this military action is known as Operation Eagle.
-She had conceived this battle plan to bring peace in that region.
+She conceived this battle plan to bring peace in that region.
 She was inclined towards peace.
 She wanted to deliver peace to people of Bangladesh who had earlier declared their independence from Pakistan.
-During Operation Eagle, Bangladesh Operations of 1971-72, I had served in South Column, an Infantry Unit Commanded by Lieutenant Colonel B K Narayan.
+During Operation Eagle, Bangladesh Operations of 1971-72, I served in South Column, an Infantry Unit Commanded by Lieutenant Colonel B K Narayan.
 He was a great Islamic Scholar.
 He had explained to me that PEACE is the greeting of Righteous people.

 R. R. Narasimham, B.Sc., M.B.B.S.,